SanKing-Lee/ComputerDesignAndOriganization/README.md

 # ComputerDesignAndOriganization
-design a cpu with verilog according to the book vivado version: 2018.1 text editor: sumblime-text 3 operation system: linux 18.01
+design a cpu with verilog according to the book

+vivado version: 2018.1

+text editor: sumblime-text 3

+operating system: linux 18.01

+**2018.11.10**
+1. finished the decode stage of added instructions
+	- modified the id.v

 **2018.11.08**
 1. finished the simulation of data forwarding
-	- modified the id to add data forwarding
+	- modified the id.v to add data forwarding
 		- added the input from stage ex and mem
 		- added the code of data forwarding in the registers assignment
 			- added in the front of the normal data passing